 1Jackpot Size and Hit Frequency

-A jackpot’s size and hit frequency usually depend on what type of progressive slot you play.
-Progressive games come equipped with a jackpot meter that shows players the current jackpot amount at any given moment.
-Some online slots have three or four jackpot meters on display because they yield multi-tier prizes.
+A jackpot’s size and hit frequency usually depend on the type of progressive slot you play.
+Progressive games come equipped with a jackpot meter that displays the current jackpot amount at any moment.
+Some online slots feature three or four jackpot meters because they award multi-tier prizes.

-Respectively, the hit frequency is based on the prize size.
-Smaller prizes drop more frequently, while massive ones take months to hit.
-Below, we describe the three main types of progressive jackpots you will come by when playing the slots at real-money online casinos.
+The hit frequency correlates with the prize size.
+Smaller prizes drop more often, while massive ones can take months to hit.
+Below, we outline the three main types of progressive jackpots you may encounter when playing slots at real-money online casinos.

 2Standalone Progressive Jackpots

-As the name itself suggests, the jackpots of standalone progressives accumulate from a single slot.
-A nominal portion of each wager players place on the game goes toward the pot.
-Once the jackpot lands, the casino resets it to its base value and it starts building again.
-Standalone progressives yield significantly smaller prizes than linked (local) and wide-area jackpot games.
+As the name suggests, the jackpots for standalone progressives accumulate from a single slot.
+A small portion of every wager goes toward the pot.
+Once the jackpot hits, the casino resets it to its base value and it starts growing again.
+Standalone progressives award significantly smaller prizes than linked (local) and wide-area jackpot games.

 3Linked Progressives Jackpots

-Here we have several slots linking to a progressive jackpot network at a single casino.
-The jackpot builds up across all games that are part of the link.
+In this setup, several slots link to a progressive jackpot network at a single casino.
+The jackpot grows across all games that are part of the link.
 Such progressive prizes are also known as local progressive jackpots.
-The pots here are larger than those awarded in standalone progressives, although not as large as the prizes in wide-area jackpot games.
+The pots are larger than those in standalone progressives, though not as large as the prizes in wide-area jackpot games.

 4Wide-Area Progressive Jackpots

-In this case, we have a jackpot network that links a progressive jackpot across multiple online casinos that use the same software.
-One good example is Mega Moolah, a series of online slots which are all part of Microgaming’s jackpot network of the same name.
+In this scenario, a jackpot network links progressive jackpots across multiple online casinos that use the same software.
+Mega Moolah, a series of online slots, is a prime example because each title is part of Microgaming’s network of the same name.
 Wide-area progressives are where the truly life-changing jackpots drop.
-Furthermore, such games reset to six-figure or seven-figure seed amounts, which gives people an incentive to continue playing after somebody has won the pot.
-The software studios usually supply the seed amounts.
+These games also reset to six-figure or seven-figure seed amounts, which encourages players to continue after someone wins the pot.
+The software providers usually supply the seed amounts.

 Jackpot Hit Frequency and Winning Criteria

 The hit frequency and winning criteria vary across the board, depending on which progressive slot you play.
 Smaller jackpots tend to drop more often than those that reach the six- or seven-digit mark.
-One good example comes from the Microgaming studio whose progressive slots are linked to a four-tiered jackpot network that awards mini, minor, major, and mega prizes.
+One good example comes from Microgaming, whose progressive slots are linked to a four-tiered jackpot network that awards mini, minor, major, and mega prizes.

-According to the studio’s official website, the network has so far awarded over 18.2 million individual prizes that exceed €1.2 billion in total.
-Out of those, the studio has recorded 14.2 million and 3.9 million individual wins of mini and minor jackpots, whereas major jackpots have been won only 4,606 individual times.
-The mega jackpot has produced the smallest number of individual wins.
+According to the studio’s official website, the network has so far awarded over 18.2 million individual prizes worth more than €1.2 billion in total.
+Of these, 14.2 million were mini jackpots and 3.9 million were minor jackpots, whereas major jackpots have been won only 4,606 times.
+The major jackpot has produced the smallest number of individual wins.

-This makes sense considering the average win for the major jackpots is around $31,000, while that for the mini pot is usually a three-digit sum.
-Some online casinos also feature games with boiling-point jackpots where the progressive prize is won by the player who brings it to a predetermined amount with their bet.
-Such games also go by the name “Must Win By” progressives.
+This makes sense considering the average win for a major jackpot is around $31,000, while a mini jackpot is usually a three-digit sum.
+Some online casinos also feature games with boiling-point jackpots, where the progressive prize is won by the player whose bet brings it to a predetermined amount.
+Such games are also known as “Must Win By” progressives.

 Winning Criteria